Upcoming Mission

 Our Destination

 Following separation from Firefly’s Elytra vehicle in lunar orbit, our Blue Ghost lander will touch down on the far side of the Moon for the first time in American history.
-This uniquely “quiet” region is shielded from Earth-born radio frequency noise.
-The Moon further shields noise from the Sun during the lunar night, making the region perfectly suited to collect valuable data on the cosmic Dark Ages.
+The landing side is near the Moon’s Nassau crater and is a uniquely “quiet” region shielded from Earth-born radio frequency noise, making the region well suited to collect valuable data on the cosmic Dark Ages and study the unique composition of the Moon’s far side.

 Firefly Ocula Imaging Services